aidanaarts/technical-test/README.md

 ### Installation

-1. Clone the repository: `git clone https://github.com/yourusername/yourproject.git`
+1. Download the zip file
 2. Open via a live server or by opening the html file on your browser.